 Offer a Greeting Before and During

 If your palms are damp, you can delay extending your hand if you introduce yourself while blotting your palm on the side of your slacks or skirt.
 Your greeting should include his or her name and a pleasantry, such as, “It’s so nice to meet you, Ms. Jones.”
-If you have more nice things to say, include them at this time, but don’t go overboard.
+If you have more nice things to say, include them at this time.
+Don’t go overboard and gush, or you may make the other person uncomfortable.

 04 of 07